fhirest/fhirest/README.md

 # FhirEST
 ## 1. Introduction

-ESTFHIR is an open-source FHIR server managed by the ESTHIR community.
+FHIREST is an open-source FHIR server managed by the FHIREST community.
 It is developed under a xx licence.

 ## 2. Release history